-- LO with 3 variations that are ticked/highlighted by T or LSA - Scaffolding shows varied activity or scaffolding and resources to support children to access the core task - o Deepening shows opportunities for reasoning etc... at a higher level - Title and date on every piece of work (long date for English; short date for every other subject) - Presentation policy in place - Evidence of AfL in books: - Annotations of children's responses (where appropriate) or where the learning has been amended following AfL (e.g. challenge questions; simplified task; scaffolding and other support; modelled examples) - 'Support' written if given (and 'independent' for those who usually have support but are working independently) - Feedback and marking policy in place (on-the-spot feedback wherever possible, by T and LSA) - Photos of practical work
+- LO in child-friendly language - Title and date on every piece of work (long date for English; short date for every other subject) - Presentation policy in place - Evidence of AfL in books: - Annotations of children's responses (where appropriate) or where the learning has been amended following AfL (e.g. challenge questions; simplified task; scaffolding and other support; modelled examples) - Scaffolding where needed, including a varied activity or scaffolding and resources to support children to access the core task - Deepening activities or questions to provide opportunities for reasoning etc... at a higher level - 'Support' written if given (and 'independent' for those who usually have support but are working independently) - Feedback and marking policy in place (on-the-spot feedback wherever possible, by T and LSA) - Photos of practical work where needed for further lessons